-Said results provide an abstract validation of the continuum approach (1) as a good approximation of the 14 discrete model (2).
-In particular, the emergence of typical patterns such as rarefaction waves and shocks -15 that are easily computable in (1) - is established as a phenomenon that occurs also in the discrete setting in 16 a 'coarse-grained' sense, that in the proper scaling regime in which the domain is large enough to include a 17 very large number of vehicles and the total mass of the vehicles is normalized.
-We stress that said patterns 18 are not detectable analytically in (2) for finite n.
-Moreover, this set of results is relevant also from the 19 numerical point of view, as it allows to follow the movement of each vehicle unlike standard approaches such 20 as classical Godunov type methods.
-Finally, these results hold without prescribing the initial condition to 21 be far from the vacuum state (a restriction which would contradict the fact that the inertia-free approach of 22 (1) is more suitable for low densities).
-We mention at this stage that the literature contains several results 23 about the derivation of the second order ARZ model via deterministic follow-the-leader systems, see e.g. 24 [1, 3].25
+The result in [15] provided, for the first time, an abstract validation of the continuum model (1) as a 'good' approximation of the discrete model (2).
+In particular, the emergence of typical patterns such as rarefaction waves and shocks - that are easily computable in (1) - is established as a phenomenon that occurs also in the discrete setting, in a proper scaling regime in which the domain is large enough to include a very large number of vehicles and the total mass of the vehicles is normalized.
+We stress that said patterns are not detectable analytically in (2) for finite n.
+Moreover, this set of results is relevant also from the numerical point of view, as it allows to follow the movement of each vehicle unlike standard approaches such as classical Godunov type methods.
+Finally, these results hold without prescribing the initial condition to be far from the vacuum state (a restriction which would contradict the fact that the inertia-free approach of (1) is more suitable for low densities).
+We mention at this stage that the literature contains several results about the derivation of the second order ARZ model via deterministic follow-the-leader systems, see e.g. [2, 4].

-Although traffic flow is a motivating example to justify (1) as a many-particle limit for (2), the results in 26 [12, 9] hold under more general assumptions on the velocity map v: it suffices to assume that v is monotone 27 (decreasing or increasing) and the monotonicity of v determines the proper upwind direction for the discrete 28 density on the right-hand side of (2) (an increasing velocity v requires the use of the backward density 29 $\frac{\ell}{x_i(t)-x{i-1}(t)}$).
-Indeed, this deterministic particle approach to solving nonlinear continuity equations was 30 later on extended to other models.
-In [11] the same approach was used to approximate solutions to (1) on a 31 bounded domain with Dirichlet type conditions.
-In [10] a suitable modification of (2) was proven to converge 32 in the many-particle limit to weak solutions to the Hughes model for pedestrian movements in one space 33 dimension.
-Finally, a nonlocal version of (1) was considered in [8] as the many-particle limit of a suitable 34 variant of (2) considering nonlocal interactions with all particles.
-35 where v is monotone and φ is a given external drift term depending on the position x.
-Besides being well motivated in the modelling context of traffic flow - for example in situations in which the speed of the vehicles is also affected by external factors (such as temporary road maintenance, or sudden turns or rises) - the equation (4) has a pretty wide range of potential applications in sedimentation processes [4], flow of glaciers [17], formation of Bose-Einstein condensates [28].
-For a more general description of the applications of nonlinear scalar conservation laws we refer to [7] and the references therein.
+Although traffic flow is a motivating example to justify (1) as a many-particle limit for (2), the results in [15, 12] hold under more general assumptions on the velocity map v: it suffices to assume that v is monotone (decreasing or increasing) and the monotonicity of v determines the proper upwind direction for the discrete density on the right-hand side of (2) (an increasing velocity v requires the use of the backward density $\frac{\ell}{x_i(t)-x{i-1}(t)}$).
+Indeed, this deterministic particle approach to solving nonlinear continuity equations was later on extended to other models.
+In [14] the same approach was used to approximate solutions to (1) on a bounded domain with Dirichlet type conditions.
+In [13] a suitable modification of (2) was proven to converge in the many-particle limit to weak solutions to the Hughes model for pedestrian movements in one space dimension.
+A nonlocal version of (1) was considered in [10] as the many-particle limit of a suitable variant of (2) considering nonlocal interactions with all particles, see also [16] for the same model coupled with a nonlinear (degenerate) diffusion.
+We also mention here the results related to the ARZ model in [11, 5].

+1.4.
+Our result: the case with space-dependent flux.
+The present paper contributes to the line of research sketched above by considering the case of a scalar conservation law with space-dependent flux where v is monotone and φ is a given external drift term depending on the position x.
+Besides being well motivated in the modelling context of traffic flow - for example in situations in which the speed of the vehicles is also affected by external factors (such as temporary road maintenance, or sudden turns or rises) - the equation (5) has a pretty wide range of potential applications in sedimentation processes [6], flow of glaciers [24], formation of Bose-Einstein condensates [35].
+For a more general description of the applications of nonlinear scalar conservation laws we refer to [9] and the references therein.